 While doing a major clear-out, I found a pile of musty-smelling letters tied with rotting twine.
-There are over a hundred of them written home by me from boarding school.
-They were written between 1970 and 1978 when I was aged between ten and eighteen so the earliest are just about fifty years old.
+There were more than a hundred of them written home by me from boarding school.
+They were written between 1970 and 1978 when I was aged between ten and eighteen so the earliest were over fifty years old.
 That fact in itself gives me the collywobbles.
 I remember going to the main hall every Sunday evening to sit at a desk and write my letter home.
 As I re-read them today, I wonder if the other lads who surrounded me fifty years ago, had the same dfficulty as me thinking of something worthwhile to write.
 Leaky Osmiroid pens scratching notes to loved ones a world away.

 Aged ten I had my first taste of being away from home.
 My letters home were basic ‘played football today’ type stuff.
 Not in the least reassuring for what were doubtless anxious parents.
 One beauty contained these uninteresting non-sequiturs: ‘There was a film on Sunday which was quite exciting.
 The weather is a bit dull.’
 What tripe!

-They’d probably agonised over whether I should go away to boarding school at all.
+My parents had probably agonised over whether I should go away to boarding school at all.
 One reason is that I was slapped about by the headmaster of the day school I went to locally.
 They’d call that abuse these days.
 So, I was taken out of there, probably as a sort of min-emergency.
 Then I was sent away.

 I was at this first boarding school for three years before strings were pulled to allow me to go to a big school, largely I suspect because I was good at sport and the trumpet.
-Sometime during my final year at junior school in 1973, when I was 13-years-old, my father was diagnosed with Leukaemia, terminal.
+Sometime during my penultimate year at junior school in 1972, when I was 12-years-old, my father was diagnosed with Leukaemia, terminal.

 I have subsequently found a photograph of the 1972 school cricket team.
 It was the annual fathers match when all the dads turn out and have some fun with their kids.
 My Dad was a great sportsman and very good cricketer in his time.
 Everybody was dressed in cricket whites and blazers except my Dad.
 He was sitting in the front row wearing ‘civvies’ because he wasn’t well enough to play.